xgli411/MRAMMAEH/README.md

 # Multi-Scale Sensing and Multi-Dimensional Feature Enhancement for Surface Defect Detection of Hot-rolled Steel Strip
-⚠ Warning: This paper is under review, may not reprint any content!!!
-⚠ Warning: This paper is under review, may not reprint any content!!!
 ## Introduction
-Here is the paper we will publish "Multi-Scale Sensing and Multi-Dimensional Feature Enhancement for Surface Defect Detection of Hot-rolled steel strip".
+Here is the paper we publish "Multi-Scale Sensing and Multi-Dimensional Feature Enhancement for Surface Defect Detection of Hot-rolled steel strip".

-Please refer to the upcoming paper for more information.This repo is based on PyTorch.
+Please refer to the paper for more information.
+This repo is based on PyTorch.

 <img src="assets/Overallstructure.png">